 Each year we run a rule over the funds that we help to raise.
 The relatively unique vantage point enjoyed by us as offshore counsel allows us to see the huge cross-section of funds that run the entire spectrum in terms of size, strategy and jurisdictional focus.
-One remarkable conclusion that emerges from our analysis is the degree to which the documentation for funds at the time of their launch is remarkably homogenous.
+One notable conclusion that emerges from our analysis is the degree to which the documentation for funds at the time of their launch is remarkably homogenous.

-Whatever those similarities at the time of formation, however, by the time that a fund has reached the end of its life, the nature of its investors, their particular imperatives and concerns, the relationship between the investors and the fund manager, and the state of the fund’s investment portfolio are entirely distinct.
-All of this means that lawyers looking to advise their clients on how best to approach the end-of-life scenario need to have a number of tools at their disposal.
+Whatever those similarities at the time of formation, however, by the time that a fund has reached the end of its life, the nature of its investors, their particular imperatives and concerns, the relationship between the investors and the fund manager, and the state of the fund's investment portfolio are entirely distinct.
+All this means that lawyers advising their clients on how best to approach the end-of-life scenario need to have a number of tools at their disposal.
 In an industry so heavily influenced by arguments as to what is on-market or industry-standard, the need for creative thinking and the ability to consider and implement innovative structures mean that the year ahead promises to be refreshing for lawyers.

-The most interesting funds to consider are those that are near to the end of their contractual terms but that retain significant assets that, either because of the state of the global markets or because of factors unique to the particular assets, do not lend themselves readily to disposal.
-Inevitably, there will be investors looking for end-of-term liquidity, and there will be those who prefer to exploit the prospect of the long-term generation of value.
+The most interesting funds to consider are those that are near the end of their contractual term but that retain significant assets that, either because of the state of the global markets or because of factors unique to the particular assets, do not lend themselves readily to disposal.
+Inevitably, there will be investors looking for end-of-term liquidity and there will be those who prefer to exploit the prospect of the long-term generation of value.
 Assets may need significant additional investment before their value can be fully realised.
-In addition, fund managers may be in a position where the effect of the fund’s contractual terms on their ability to generate fees for completing the work required simply means that interests are no longer aligned.
-Balancing those competing interests can be a supreme test for fund managers; however, managed properly, a fund restructuring can achieve that balance by providing liquidity for those that seek it without forcing a fire-sale exit from the assets themselves.
+In addition, fund managers may be in a position where the effect of the fund's contractual terms on their ability to generate fees for completing the work required simply means that interests are no longer aligned.
+Balancing those competing interests can be a supreme test for fund managers; however, managed properly, a fund restructuring can achieve that balance by providing liquidity for those who seek it without forcing a fire-sale exit from the assets themselves.

 Not all funds lend themselves to restructuring transactions.
 The investor group may be too disparate in terms of interest, or the assets simply not suitable.
-Often, a simple extension of the fund’s term will do the trick, affording the manager the extra time needed to tie up loose ends.
-Or it may simply be that allowing the fund to click over into winding-up mode is perfectly sensible – Cayman law does not impose timetables for winding up, and the process may take as little or as much time as makes sense given all of the circumstances.
+Often, a simple extension of the fund's term will do the trick, affording the manager the extra time needed to tie up loose ends.
+Or it may simply be that allowing the fund to click over into winding-up mode is perfectly sensible: Cayman law does not impose timetables for winding up and the process may take as little or as much time as makes sense given all the circumstances.
 Fund managers may find the generation of fees is adversely affected, but where assets do not require particularly active management, that is of no great consequence.
 However, where there is a significant pool of assets, and in particular assets that will require active management and investment to achieve their value potential, then a restructuring offers the best solution for managers and investors alike.

-Of course, in all of this the usual imperatives apply: for legal counsel, an understanding of the client’s commercial context, the need to preserve and entrench long-term relationships with investors and careful analysis of the likely effect of any proposed course of action.
-For fund managers, more than ever, communication in relation to a restructuring is critical: it is imperative to explain in detail the reasons for and objectives of the transaction, and to provide transparency as to the manager’s motives and incentives.
+Of course, in all this, the usual imperatives apply: for legal counsel, an understanding of the client's commercial context, the need to preserve and entrench long-term relationships with investors, and careful analysis of the likely effect of any proposed course of action.
+For fund managers, more than ever, communication in relation to a restructuring is critical; it is imperative to explain in detail the reasons for and objectives of the transaction, and to provide transparency as to the manager's motives and incentives.
 Fiduciary issues will be thrown into stark contrast.
 Cayman law does afford contracting parties the ability to manage those issues to an extent, but effective agreement between contracting parties relies on disclosure of the relevant conflicts.
 Provided that disclosure is full and fair, the risk that disgruntled investors may seek redress will be capable of management.

 ii New fund trends